smattes/concept-docs/docs/variables.md

       m3.xlarge: 2
     type: case
 ```
 In this case an AMI will be selected based on the region.
-The user has no option of which ami is selected, but instead it is selected for them based on the value of the region.
+The user has no option of which AMI is selected, but instead it is selected for them based on the value of the region.

 ### Instance Variables
 Instance variables are variables set by the AppStack that is actually running.
 You can use them simply by adding the `INSTANCE::` prefix to the variable you wish to use.